COVID-19: Need Help or Want to Help?

 Economic Resources: Individuals and Workers

 L.A.
-County extended its temporary moratorium on residential and commercial evictions through June 30.
+County extended its temporary moratorium on certain evictions through October 31.
 This moratorium protects tenants from evictions if they are unable to pay rent due to hardships related to COVID-19 and for other COVID-19-related reasons.
-Please visit https://covid19.lacounty.gov/tenants-and-landlords/ and https://dcba.lacounty.gov/noevictions/ for details.
+Please learn more at https://covid19.lacounty.gov/tenants-and-landlords/ and https://dcba.lacounty.gov/noevictions/.
 These pages also offer additional resources for tenants and landlords.

 The Pandemic Unemployment Assistance (PUA) Program is an emergency unemployment assistance program under the federal CARES Act.
 PUA provides assistance for individuals who are not eligible for regular unemployment insurance and are unable or unavailable to work due to COVID-19 related circumstances.
 The EDD is accepting online applications for this program.